Top 5 This Week

 What are Washington State’s top school districts and universities?

 Washington’s school quality varies significantly by district.
-The Bellevue School District and Lake Washington School District (serving Kirkland and Redmond) consistently rank among the strongest public school systems in the country — both benefit from the high household incomes and educational attainment of their tech-sector communities, and both have competitive academic programs with strong college placement outcomes.
+The Bellevue School District and Lake Washington School District (serving Kirkland and Redmond) consistently rank among the strongest public school systems in the U.S. — both benefit from the high household incomes and educational attainment of their tech-sector communities, and both have competitive academic programs with strong college placement outcomes.
 Seattle Public Schools provides strong programs within a larger urban district context.
 For families prioritizing school district quality, the Eastside corridor (Bellevue, Kirkland, Redmond, Mercer Island) offers the state’s highest-performing public schools.
 Higher education: the University of Washington (Seattle) is a top-25 national research university with exceptional computer science, medicine, and engineering programs — in-state tuition makes it one of the highest-value research universities available to Washington residents.
 Washington State University (Pullman) has nationally recognized agriculture, veterinary medicine, and business programs.